RishCapitalent18/Project-Reasoning-SFT-LLM/README.md

 SFT Training LLM for Improved Reasoning

 ## 👤 My Contributions
-This is a collaborative group project.
-My contributions: Ran fine-tuning experiments on Qwen2.5-3B using the shared SFT pipeline, compared outputs across multiple runs, and identified best-performing configurations based on AIME and GPQA Diamond benchmark results.
+This is a group project.
+My contributions include Running fine-tuning experiments on Qwen2.5-3B using the shared SFT pipeline, compared outputs across multiple runs, and identified best-performing configurations based on AIME and GPQA Diamond benchmark results.

 ---